kwanpham2195/dots/README.md

 bash -c /tmp/./bootstrap.sh
 ```

 Tested with Arch Linux and macOS on Apple Silicone.
-Should work with most Linux variants.

 **Regarding the included brewfile keep in mind that Brew on Linux only supports amd64 on Linux**